karlyndiary/Restaurant-Ratings-Analysis/README.md

 - What were the least and most ordered items?
 What categories were they in?
 - What do the highest spend orders look like?
 Which items did they buy and how much did they spend?
 - Were there certain times that had more or less orders?
-- Which cuisines should we focus on developing more menu items for based on the data?
+- Which cuisines should we focus on developing more menu items based on the data?

 ## Dataset Description
 Our data set consists of the following observations which include: